 - Biodiversity Monitoring: Volunteers observe newly planted trees throughout our restoration site as well as observing native wildlife.
 Observations may be logged with iNaturalist – another smartphone app.

-- Native Vegetation Planting: Volunteers plant trees and grasses to enhance native habitats
+- Native Vegetation Planting: Volunteers plant trees and grasses to enhance native habitats.

-- Park in available parking.
+- Park in East Greynolds parking lot.